This blog has been updated after Microsoft Ignite 2020.

 Another option is to use the latest WVD Windows Client and request for the details of the connection.
 You can request them by clicking on the blue top-middle bar, click on the connection strength icon followed by connection details, and expand the details to see the screen below.

-Update 07.07.2020: Since Microsoft Endpoint Manager (MECM) version 2006 – it’s possible to select Windows 10 Enterprise multi-session as a platform in the list of supported OS versions on objects with requirement rules or applicability lists.
+Since Microsoft Endpoint Manager (MECM) version 2006 – it’s possible to select Windows 10 Enterprise multi-session as a platform in the list of supported OS versions on objects with requirement rules or applicability lists.
 See below the screenshot of the new option as a requirement for multi-session.
 Read more about it here.

 Windows Virtual Desktop – supports graphics acceleration, check out for more information Choose your graphics rendering technology.
 Azure has other graphics acceleration deployment options and multiple available GPU VM sizes.
 Learn about these at GPU optimized virtual machines sizes – especially the new Nv4 virtual machines enhanced by a AMD EPIC CPU/GPU are interesting to test due to the fact it supports GPU-P and Premium SSD.
 More info here.